SMILE is a minimally invasive procedure ideal for select patients with dry eyes. Consult with an expert and find out if SMILE is right for you.

 SMILE—Small Incision Lenticule Extraction—is the latest innovation in laser vision correction.
-SMILE eye surgery is a minimally invasive procedure that does not require a corneal flap.
+SMILE eye surgery is a minimally invasive procedure that, unlike Lasik, does not require a corneal flap.
 The SMILE Laser works inside the cornea to remove your prescription by isolating a lenticule of tissue that is then removed through a very small, smile-like, incision.
 It has been successfully performed on over 8 million patients worldwide.
 The SMILE procedure is offered in select NVISION Eye Centers.
 Please inquire with NVISION to learn more about which of our locations currently offer this life-changing procedure.

 SMILE is an excellent procedure for people with thin corneas, and specifically for people with dry eyes and contact lens intolerance.
-Similar to LASIK and PRK, your NVISION surgeon will determine which laser vision correction is right for your individual needs based on your exam and vision goals.
+Your NVISION surgeon will determine which laser vision correction procedure is right for your individual needs based on your exam findings, and vision goals.

 SMILE causes less disruption of the corneal nerves than other laser vision procedures.
 As a result, if you already have dry eyes, SMILE is not likely to exacerbate your symptoms.
 It is the most ‘dry eye friendly’ laser vision correction procedure.
 Also, your eye is not susceptible to trauma since there is no flap to potentially dislodge, as with Lasik, however, that is extremely rare.